Decompensated Liver Cirrhosis: Causes, Symptoms, and Management

 Decompensated liver cirrhosis occurs when the liver, damaged by chronic liver disease, can no longer maintain its functions.
 This stage is marked by the onset of symptoms and complications such as ascites, jaundice, hepatic encephalopathy, and variceal hemorrhage.
 The progression from compensated to decompensated cirrhosis signifies a decline in liver function and increased morbidity and mortality risks.

-Symptoms of Decompensated Liver Cirrhosis
+What are the Symptoms of Decompensated Liver Cirrhosis?

 Understanding the symptoms of decompensated liver cirrhosis is crucial for early intervention and management.
 The symptoms can vary depending on the extent of liver damage but commonly include: